How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 I'm writing to share my opinion regarding the team's communication during our most recent project.

 Although we effectively completed the project, I observed that there were times when we needed crucial information promptly but didn't get it.
-And this led to delays and misconceptions.
+This led to delays and misconceptions.

 I believe that enhancing team communication can improve collaboration and the prompt completion of projects.